-Change in Functional Currency
+Functional Currency

 The financial statements of each of the subsidiaries should be measured using the currency of the primary economic environment in which each such entity operates ("the functional currency").
-In the case of the Issuer, up to June 30, 2015 the functional currency was determined to be the Mexican Peso.

-As of July 1, 2015, Sigma concluded that the most adequate functional currency for the Issuer is the U.S. Dollar.
+Sigma concluded that the most adequate functional currency for the Issuer is the U.S. Dollar.
 This was based on the economic environment where the entity generates and uses cash.
 Revenues from dividends and revenues from brand use are collected in U.S. Dollars.
 The previous functional currency was the Mexican Peso and in accordance with the International Accounting Standard 21 "Effects of changes in foreign exchange rates" ("IAS 21"), the changes are made prospectively.
 At the date of the change in the functional currency, all assets, liabilities, capital, and income statement items were translated into U.S. Dollars at the exchange rate at that date.